William and Alexander Curlett

 The San Francisco firm of Curlett, Eisen, & Cuthbertson, Architects, was active in the 1880s; it designed the Los Angeles County Courthouse in 1887.
 In 1888, the firm occupied Room #41 of the Downey Block.
 (See Los Angeles, California, City Directory, 1888, p.
 768.)

 Works

+National Register of Historic Places

-A number of works by either or both Curletts, and by Curlett & Beelman, are listed on the U.S. National Register of Historic Places.
+A number of works by either or both Curletts and by Curlett & Beelman are listed on the U.S. National Register of Historic Places.
+These works include: